-INTUITION MAPS by Beccy Mccray
+INTUITION MAPS visual essay, research and process by Beccy Mccray

 Commissioned by Fermynwoods Contemporary Art, with thanks to Northamptonshire Community Foundation’s Creative Climate Action Fund.